How to Introduce Yourself in Korean: The 15-minute Guide

 My name is _____.

-If you want to ask somebody else what their name is, you can say this:
+If you want to ask somebody else what their name is, you can say:

 What is your name?

-There are several ways to say “nice to meet you” in Korean, but the following is one of the most simple:
+There are several ways to say “nice to meet you” in Korean, but one of the simplest is:

 Nice to meet you.

-Shortly after meeting somebody, you might get asked about your background.
-You can use this phrase to tell somebody what country or city you come from:
+Shortly after meeting somebody, they might ask you about your background.
+You can use this phrase to tell somebody what country or city you’re from:

 I come from _____.

 Korean speakers often drop the word “I” from sentences.
-Usually, when you can guess the subject of the sentence by the context, you can drop 저는 without changing the meaning.
+Usually, when you can guess the subject of the sentence from the context, you can drop 저는 without changing the meaning.

 Here’s a list of some countries you might be from.
-Most countries sound similar to their English counterpart, but some others such as America and Australia change.
+Most countries sound similar to their English counterpart, but some others (like America, Australia and England) are different.

 Saying your age is easy.
-You can just say the following with your age in the blank:
+You can just give a number followed by this phrase:

 I am _____ years old.

-There are two different number systems in Korean.
-For saying your age, you should use native Korean numbers.
+Keep in mind that there are two different number systems in Korean.
+For your age, you should use native Korean numbers.
 If you need to brush up on your Korean numbers, here’s a reminder.

-If you want to ask someone how old they are, you can use either of the following expressions.
-The first is more formal, while the second sounds more casual:
+If you want to ask someone how old they are, you can use either of the following expressions, depending on whether the context is formal or casual.

 나이가 어떻게 되세요?